emmanuelkiranr/NodeJs/ASYNC.md

 });
 ```

+Using setTimeout and setInterval to see the completion of a async process in the form of progress bar [code](https://github.com/emmanuelkiranr/NodeJs/blob/main/set.js)

 ### Callback

 Callback is a fn that is passed into another fn and called inside it, to complete some action and then be used later by the outer fn when a condition is met [in below eg the condition is delay]